happychild8p/bigdata/README.md

 This repository "BigData&AI" contains scripts for:

-	- Korea Data Agency project: bigdata and software intelligence program
+	- Big data analysis and Intelligence software project
-	- Korea Data Agency: Case Contest project

 	Used language:

-	- Python3
+	- Python3 with jupyter and vim
-	- R
+	- R with R Studio